NCCGA Rules & Eligibilty

 • 0% refund: every player who cancels after the Tuesday before your event

 • There is a non-refundable convenience fee of 2.9% and 30 cents for each transaction processed on nccga.org.
-To avoid the non-refundable convenience fee, NCCGA accepts checks, only to clubs who are pre approved, and bank ACH payment methods.
+To avoid the non-refundable convenience fee, NCCGA accepts checks, only to clubs who are pre approved, and bank ACH payment methods

 • If approved, checks can be made payable to Nextgengolf, Inc and mailed to the address on the invoice.
-The check must be received to the NCCGA prior to payment deadlines, or we will need a copy of a PO provided from your school.
+The check must be received to the NCCGA prior to payment deadlines, or we will need a copy of a PO provided from your school

 • To set-up bank ACH, please click the chat bubble on the bottom right of our homepage.
-Please note, convenience fees will not be refunded even if the payment to which it relates is canceled, refunded, credited or charged back.
+Please note, convenience fees will not be refunded even if the payment to which it relates is canceled, refunded, credited or charged back

-• The NCCGA reserves the right to suspend players who do act in accordance with NCCGA standards
+• The NCCGA reserves the right to suspend players who do not act in accordance with NCCGA standards

 • Any abuse or disrespect of fellow competitors, officials, spectators, employees of the host facility, or other persons conducting or attending a NCCGA sponsored event can be grounds for disqualification from the event, and possible rejection of entry for future NCCGA events.
-Such abuse may be verbal or physical or threat thereof and includes, but is not limited to the use of obscene language, physical damage to property or equipment including that of the NCCGA or the host facility, and being under the influence of alcohol or controlled substances during competition.
+Such abuse may be verbal or physical or threat thereof and includes, but is not limited to the use of obscene language, physical damage to property or equipment including that of the NCCGA or the host facility, and being under the influence of alcohol or controlled substances during competition

 • Liability Release and Tournament Participation Terms information